Contact Us 1-800-596-4880

 You can assign a DLQ to a FIFO queue as long as the DLQ is also a FIFO queue.

-However, if you use a DLQ with a FIFO queue, Anypoint MQ cannot guarantee that messages in a message group are processed in order.
+However, if you use a DLQ with a FIFO queue, Anypoint MQ can’t guarantee that messages in a message group are processed in order.
 When a message is sent to a DLQ, it is no longer in the FIFO queue.
 Anypoint MQ processes subsequent messages and doesn’t preserve the message order.

 Therefore, if an application requires the order of messages to be strictly preserved and enforced, don’t assign a DLQ to a FIFO queue.